 Identifying A Yeast Infection

-You may be wondering, "Does my dog have a yeast infection or are they just allergies?"
+You may be wondering, "Does my dog have a yeast infection, or is he just sensitive to allergens?"

 - Brownish red coloring around the genitals.

 - Musty odor comparable to moldy bread or corn chips